duraanali/reactstarwars/README.md

 Follow these steps to set up and work on your project:

 - [ ] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [ ] Add Instructor as collaborator on Github.
 - [ ] Clone your OWN version of Repo. **(Not Gabi's by mistake!)**
 - [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
 - [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.